jeffstride/idp/book_source/homework-assignments/hw1.md

         0011 is binary for 3 and 'o' is at index 3.
     The very last nibble is ignored because the last integer value is 1
     which means that the message is odd-lengthed.
+    If the last integer value was 0, then we would include the letter at index 0.
 ```

 Rubric information can be found in the instruction in the Replit project.